Sulpitz/QuickHeal/README.md

 # Changes:

 hc03:
-- /qh downrank or /qh dr toggles a window where the maximum spell rank to be used for healspells can be set.
+- /qh downrank or /qh dr toggles a window where the maximum spell rank to be used for healspells can be set. (hold rightclick on frame to drag the window)
 - Keybind for toggeling downrank window
 - /qh toggle will change between Flash heals and Normal heals on Priest
 - Keybind to toggle between Flash heals and Normal heals on Priest